Hacienda del Lencero

 The Hacienda del Lencero is a Spanish Colonial architecture era building and gardens located near of Xalapa city, in the state of Veracruz in eastern Mexico.
-The house, which takes its name from Juan Lencero, a soldier of Hernán Cortés, was the property of Antonio López de Santa Anna in the 19th century.
+The house dates back to 1525 and takes its name from Juan Lencero, a soldier of Hernán Cortés.
+It was the property of Antonio López de Santa Anna in the 19th century.

 Historic house museum

 Today, it is a historic house museum which displays furniture and items dating from this period.
 It also has a chapel and spacious gardens surrounding the property which include a sculpture by Gabriela Mistral who spent time there while in exile.